 Let’s start with the most obvious, as watching the fireworks explode behind the castle is what dreams are made of.
 Furthermore, this is the best place to see projections at Disneyland as the castle features the most intricate detailing and Main Street expansively lights up.
 There’s a reason why the masses watch the show from here, because it’s the best spot.
 Again, measuring it against how much you want to watch it with crowds and waiting ahead of time is the real key.

 Because of both the Main Street projections and fireworks by the castle, picking a spot to stand in this area is a little difficult.
 We have narrowed our favorite spots down to three.
-Our favorite is right behind the Partners Statue or in front of the reserved seating in the hub.
-While this cuts off your view of the Main Street projections it allows for the best view of the castle and fireworks.
-The closer you get to the statue, the less intrusive the trees in the hub will be to your view.
+Our favorite is right in front of the castle.
+It seems obvious but that’s not the case in Magic Kingdom.
+Disneyland’s castle is small enough (in height, not in heart) that seeing the pyro behind it isn’t a problem.
+You will have to show up fairly early for this spot, likely an hour ahead of showtime on most nights and then move towards the middle as people stand.
 Ultimately, this is the best spot for photography and fireworks.

 Moving back down Main Street, in line with Refreshment Corner and Plaza Point would be our next pick of where to stay.
 This is the best spot to see projections on Main Street while getting a good view of the castle and fireworks.
 We’re trying to swing for the best of both worlds here.
 You’ll have a little bit of room to turn and see the projections behind you while keeping the intimacy of the fireworks in the hub.